nathfn/Compaya-SMS-Gateway/README.md

 # Compaya-SMS-Gateway

-This is a .NET/C# implementation of the Compaya SMS Gateway API (https://api.cpsms.dk/documentation/index.html)
+This is a .NET/C# implementation of the Compaya SMS Gateway API (https://api.cpsms.dk/documentation/index.html).
+The only dependency is Newtonsoft.Json version 9.0.1+

 Before you begin you need:
 - A username from https://www.cpsms.dk